arubaii/platform/README.md

 A lightweight platformer to get familiar with the `pygame` package in python.

-To run the src, simply install the pygame community edition package in the terminal:
+To run the src, simply install the pygame community edition package, and pytmx in the terminal:

 ```
 pip install pygame-ce pytmx